că ai instalat

 BRD is part of the Société Générale Group, one of the largest European financial services groups.
 The group has 138,000 employees in 62 countries and 29 million customers worldwide in its three key activities:

-Main commercial trends and financial indicators of BRD Groupe Société Générale at March 31, 2022 at ...
+Main commercial trends and financial indicators of BRD Groupe Société Générale at June 30, 2023 at c...

 © 2023 BRD.
 This site is property of BRD.
 All rights reserved.